meranti-web3/meranti/src/blog/2023-09-22-tezos-sbt-part1.md

 date: 2023-09-22
 ---

-Soulbould Tokens (SBTs) are a special type of NFTs that can't be transferred or traded.
-Their main purpose is to prevent the token from being acquired by other means that the one initially intended by the issuer.

-## Soulbound Tokens

-We've previously seen how to build [Soulbound Tokens (SBTs) on Ethereum compatible blockchains using ERC721](https://www.meranti.fr/blog/2023-07-25-ethereum-sbt/) and if you haven't read it yet, I strongly recommend you to do so as it's a good introduction to SBTs and their basic features.
+We've previously seen how to build [Soulbound Tokens (SBTs) on Ethereum compatible blockchains using ERC721](https://www.meranti.fr/blog/2023-07-25-ethereum-sbt/).
+In this tutorial, we'll cover how to implement SBTs on Tezos using the [FA2](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md) standard, bringing the token's features on par with its [ERC721](https://www.meranti.fr/blog/2023-07-25-ethereum-sbt/) equivalent.

 ## Soulbound Tokens on Tezos

-In this tutorial, we'll cover how to build a Soulbound Token on Tezos using [FA2](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md), bringing the token's features on par with its [ERC721](https://www.meranti.fr/blog/2023-07-25-ethereum-sbt/) equivalent.

 We decided to use the [FA2](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md) standard as a Soulbound Token is very similar to an NFT except for its non transferability.
 It still needs to assign tokens to owners, store metadata, be recognized in wallets etc. [FA2](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md) is the de facto standard and we want our SBTs to exhibit the same behaviors.